JoArrow/git-exercise/cookbook.md

 Grate the orange zest and squeeze the juice.
 Place all the ingredients for the dough in a large bowl, adding only 2 tablespoons of orange juice at first.
 Knead with your hands until you have a smooth dough.
 If the dough is too dry, add a little more juice; if it is too soft, knead in a little more flour.
 Chill the dough for 20 minutes.

-Then line the bottom of a round springform pan (26 cm Ø) with baking paper and grease the sides.
+Then line the bottom of a round form pan (26 cm Ø) with baking paper and grease the sides.
 Knead 2/3 of the dough into the pan, forming a rim about 2 cm high.
 Spread the cranberries on the dough.
 Roll out the remaining third of the dough on a floured surface and cut into strips.
 Brush the edge of the cake with a little water, place the strips in a lattice pattern on the cake, and press down slightly at the edge.
 Or, for a simpler option, cut out shapes with cookie cutters and place them on the filling.

 Bake in a preheated oven at 356°F for about 40–45 minutes.